lsd-techno/GateSwitchWay/README.md

 - **System Tray Integration**: Control the application from the system tray with single and double-click actions.
 - **Dark Mode Support**: Context menu adapts to the system's light or dark theme.

+> Note: This fork is an experiment to have the repository largely maintained by a supervised Copilot (AI-assisted).
+Human reviewers will supervise and review changes before merging.
+Contributions are welcome; please follow the contribution guidelines.

 ## Settings

 The application allows users to configure the following settings: